JAQuent/nBack/README.md

 rates <- ddply(data, c('level'), summarise, errorRate = mean(errorRate))
 ```

-Then, we can display the error rate as the function of b-nack level.
+Then, we can display the error rate as the function of n-back level.

 ``` r
 library(ggplot2)